Fix a water leak from a bottom-freezer refrigerator

 Step 1: Remove these components first

-Pull the freezer door all the way out and lift if off the slides.
+If your refrigerator leaking water on the floor, pull the freezer door all the way out and lift it off the slides.
 If the slides prevent you from removing the access panel, unscrew or unsnap them and remove them.
 If the drawer slide retainers block access to the access panel, remove the screws and lift off the retainers.

 Step 2: Remove the access panel